Get

 Hmong dogs are naturally active and need to expend excessive energy.
 A proper exercise routine also helps regulate their weight and overall size.
 Ideally, they need between 40 and 60 minutes of daily exercise to build muscles and remain healthy.

-You can engage your pet in vigorous exercise by playing games like fetch.
-Another good alternative is to take it for a walk or run.
-If you choose the former, ensure that the intensity of your walks is sufficient to provide health benefits1.
+You can engage your pet in vigorous exercise by playing games like fetch or jogging with them.
+If you jog with your dog, ensure that the intensity of your walks is sufficient to provide health benefits1.
 Failure to meet the recommended physical activity (PA) requirements increases the risk of obesity.

 Bossi Poo puppy